Speed up a Windows 10 computer

 Run Windows System Maintenance

-Windows 10 has a built-in maintenance utility that can help find and fix issues in the operating system.
-It can also identify and run processes that can help improve computer performance.
+Windows 10 has a built-in maintenance utility that helps find and fix issues in the operating system.
+It can also identify and run processes that help improve computer performance.

 To access and use the Windows System Maintenance utility, follow the steps below.